JOIN THE HIF FAMILY!

 To become a member, you will need to familiarize yourself with the HIF Constitution, which includes our Statement of Faith and our membership requirements.
 In short, you would need to agree with HIF’s Statement of Faith, follow the Constitution, be an active participant, and be at least 18 years of age.
 The Elders Team will review and grant approval of your request.
 Membership does not require you to relinquish membership at your home church in your home country, in case you have one.

-When you are ready to make a membership commitment, please read the HIF Constitution and out the Membership Form below.
-Once your request has been processed, someone from the HIF office will contact you to affirm your membership.
-When you leave Hanoi and HIF, your membership will also discontinue, but do let us know by ending your membership.
+When you are ready to make a membership commitment, please read the HIF Constitution, fill out the HIF People form , and then fill out the Membership Form below.
+Once your request has been processed and approved by the HIF Elders, someone from the HIF office will contact you to affirm your membership.
+When you leave Hanoi and HIF, your membership will also discontinue, but do let us know by ending your membership using the second form below.

 the HIF constitution